jed-harwood/SGM/SGM/README.md

 The `SGM` directory contains the R package for fitting Spectral Graph Models.
 It provides GAR(1), TAR-GAR, model selection, forecasting, G-VAR helper, and goodness-of-fit functions, along with the package datasets and documentation.
+The G-VAR helper follows the graph VARMA forecasting framework of Isufi et al.
+(2019).

 ## Installation